-If you’ve only recently started being interested in PC building, then there’s undoubtedly a ton of terminology that you are yet to become familiarized with.
-Among other things, one potentially confusing term that you’ll encounter is “discrete graphics card”.
+If you’ve only recently started being interested in PC building, then there’s undoubtedly a ton of terminology that you are yet to become familiar with.
+Among other things, one potentially confusing term that you’ll encounter is a “discrete graphics card”.

 In this article, we’ll briefly go over what a discrete graphics card is and answer some questions that you might have on the subject if you’re not already familiar with it, so read on!

 What Is A Discrete Graphics Card?